codepks/LearningCSharp/README.md

          Console.WriteLine(stud.StudentName);
  }
 ```
+In the code above, based **StandardName** groupings in studentList has been made.

 1. The **key selector** for the outer sequence `standard => standard.StandardID` indicates that **StandardID** field of each elements in standardList should be match with the key of inner sequence studentList `student => student.StandardID`
 2. result selector includes grouped collection `studentGroup` and `StandardName`